Yilun-D/DL-proj-rice-image-classification/README.md

 ## Usage

-Insert unseen images, in this case a rice image, and get a prediction of it label.
+Insert unseen images, in this case a rice image, and get a prediction of it's label.
 The project is submitted as a Jupyter notebook which includes Data preprocessing, building a model, model training and evaluation, as well as some visualization.
 Based on the accuracy of each model, we deduced that the best model is CNN model, which is a Deep Learning model.

 ## Explanation of some codes